issalig/toshiba_air_cond/README.md

 # toshiba_air_cond
-This project implements functions to decode Toshiba AB protocol from indoor units to wired controllers and provides a hardware design to communicate.
+This project implements functions to decode Toshiba AB protocol from indoor units to wired controllers and provides a hardware design for communication.

 Gerbers are available but remember if you improve the design please share it, that's how open source works, if you do not want to share, this project is not for you.